sedexch/sedexch.github.io/docs/client-container-v6/basic-concepts.md

 #### Initial Configuration File ("init.conf")

 In order to execute the *initial configuration process*, the container needs at its first start a prepared *initial configuration file* ("init.conf") as an input.
-The format of this file is plain text and has to contain three *initial configuration parameters*.
+The format of this file is plain text and has to contain the *initial configuration parameters*.

 The **content of the initial configuration file "init.conf"** depends on the type of credentials you have for the participant.
 You will find yourself in one of the following two initialization cases: